 What is the vision for Raleigh parks and greenways?

-The City defines a broad vision for the entire park and greenway system through the City of Raleigh 2030 Comprehensive Plan and the City of Raleigh Parks, Recreation and Cultural Resources System Plan.
+The City defines a broad vision for the entire park and greenway system through the City of Raleigh 2030 Comprehensive Plan, the Capital Area Greenway Master Plan, and the City of Raleigh Parks, Recreation and Cultural Resources System Plan.
 These documents provide a vision, goals, objectives and policies that guide decisions.

 Where will new parks and greenways be located?